ryzh3n/ctfwriteups/HackTheBox/Squashed.md

 The `/home/ross` NFS directory was not given the `rw` flag.
 Hence, it is not writable.
 You can learn more about NFS configurations [here](https://www.thegeekdiary.com/basic-nfs-security-nfs-no_root_squash-and-suid/).

 ### Others

+To be honest, I wasn't expecting to escalate to `root` immediately.
+I was thinking maybe I need to perform **horizontal escalation** to `ross`, and then somehow use his keyfile at `/usr/share/keepassxc/keyfiles/ross/keyfile.key` to unlock `/home/ross/Documents/Passwords.kdbx`, then I'll probably get the credentials of `root` at that step.

 The other ports open are just rabbit holes!!